 Keep Things Simple

 A simple design helps prevent small areas from feeling cramped.
 I keep decor simple, displaying only a few cherished items.
+You can explore more effortless home decor tips to refine your space.

 Incorporate Greenery